Could a Probiotic Pill Manage Diabetes?

 In a recent study, they gave the probiotic to a group of diabetic rats once a day for 90 days.
 After three months, they found that the probiotic treatment helped lower blood sugar levels by as much as 30 percent.
 The probiotic works by triggering a response in the upper-intestinal tract that produces a similar response to a healthy pancreas capable of releasing adequate insulin to control blood sugar levels.
 They also found that blood sugar levels didn't change in healthy rats that also received the probiotic treatment.

-The treatment was so effective, Cornell researchers are now working on creating a version of the probiotic that can be used by humans.
+The treatment was so effective, Cornell researchers are now working on creating a version of the probiotic for diabetes that can be used by humans.
 When this drug gains approval by the U.S. Food and Drug Administration, it could be life-changing for the millions of people who have diabetes and those who are at risk for developing diabetes and related complications.

 Until such a drug is available, following healthy lifestyle habits are a key ingredient to managing diabetes.
 Eat a healthy diet.
 (If you need some meal ideas, check out the Diabetic-Friendly Meals from the MagicKitchen.com a la carte Menu.)
 Get at least 30 to 60 minutes of exercise a day.
 Maintain a healthy weight or lose weight if you need to.
 Keep track of your blood sugar level, and follow your doctor's advice to manage your diabetes.